Oswald Rufeisen: Life

 Shmuel Oswald Rufeisen was born to a Jewish family in Zadziele near the Polish town of Oświęcim (Poland), in which Germans installed the death camp Auschwitz.
-During his youth, he belonged to Bnei Akiva, a religious Zionist youth movement.
+During his youth he belonged to Akiva, a Zionist youth movement.

 After the German and Soviet invasion of Poland in 1939, which started the Second World War, he flew to Lwów, and then to Vilnius.
 In 1941 he helped to save hundreds of fellow Jews in the Mir Ghetto (in the city of Mir, Belarus) from mass execution by infiltrating German police station as a translator under the assumed identity as an ethnically German Pole.
 Around the same time, he led a resistance group within the Mir Ghetto.
 While in hiding in a Polish convent of the Sisters of the Resurrection, he converted to Christianity and took baptism from the nuns.
 After the war, he joined the Carmelite Order, became a Discalced Carmelite friar and eventually a Catholic priest.